Childhood Studies Program

-While the Childhood Studies Program is situated in the College of Arts and Sciences, children and childhood are a focus of research and teaching in units throughout the university, including the School of Medicine; the Jack, Joseph and Morton Mandel School of Applied Social Sciences; the School of Law; the School of Dental Medicine; and the Frances Payne Bolton School of Nursing.
+While the Childhood Studies Program and Minor are situated in the College of Arts and Sciences, children and childhood are a focus of research and teaching in units throughout the university, including the School of Medicine; the Jack, Joseph and Morton Mandel School of Applied Social Sciences; the School of Law; the School of Dental Medicine; and the Frances Payne Bolton School of Nursing.

 The Childhood Studies Program is associated with the Schubert Center for Child Studies, which bridges research, practice, policy, and education for the well-being of children and adolescents.
-The Center sponsors research, lectures, and programs on children and childhood and provides opportunities for student involvement in research, education, and policy, including externships with local nonprofits.
+The Center sponsors research, lectures, and programs on children and childhood and provides opportunities for student involvement in research, education, and policy.

 Jill E. Korbin, PhD

-Associate Dean, College of Arts and Sciences; Lucy Adams Leffingwell Professor, Department of Anthropology; Director, Schubert Center for Child Studies; Co-Director and Minor Advisor, Childhood Studies Program
+Lucy Adams Leffingwell Professor, Department of Anthropology; Senior Advisor, Schubert Center for Child Studies; Co-Director and Minor Advisor, Childhood Studies Program

 Elizabeth Short, PhD

 The courses listed below are accepted toward the minor.
-Other courses may be accepted with approval from one of the program co-directors.
+Other courses may be accepted with approval from the program advisors.